 A word of caution, however, to others encouraged to pursue this approach.
 Detailed and highly flexible three-dimensional imagery is a tremendous tool, but interpretations derived from it must still be informed by an experienced eye if they are to be robust.
 From the surveyor's perspective, the most valuable parts of the process are the site visit before the flight, which helps develop a good understanding prior to mapping the patterns observed from the air, and the detailed reassessment of the SfM-derived plan once it has been taken back on site.
 Only then do the finer distinctions between such features as paths and watercourses, washing floors, and working areas become fully apparent.

-Since this article was originally published in 2015, the Ashnott site has been successfully taken off the Heritage at Risk Register.
+Since this article was originally published on 31 March 2015, the Ashnott site has been successfully taken off the Heritage at Risk Register.
 As noted in the Heritage at Risk report for 2017, the survey work was instrumental in this success.